 In comparison, most iRobot vacuums — especially the Roomba series — have a generous battery life.
 Many can run for up to 60 minutes per cleaning mode, while some even complete several full cleaning sessions before needing a recharge.
 While the majority of iRobot Roomba vacuums find their way back to their designated charging stations, a few models need a lift.

 5. iRobot vs. Dyson: Robot Vacuum Price

-Depending on the year and model, you can expect to pay between $200 and $700 for an iRobot Roomba vacuum.
-The iRobot Roomba 880, currently the most powerful and expensive Roomba on the market, has a price tag of $699.
-The floor scrubbing iRobot Scooba 450 is a bit under $600 while the floor mopping iRobot Braava 380t is a little below $300.
+Depending on the year and model, you can expect to pay between $300 and $800 for an iRobot Roomba vacuum.
+The iRobot Roomba 980, currently the most powerful and expensive Roomba on the market, has a price tag of $799.
+In comparison, the entry-level iRobot Roomba 650 is $299.

 The Dyson 360 Eye robot vacuum comes with a much steeper price tag, with an MSRP of around $1,000.
 It’s pricey, but many Dyson fans are willing to shell out that amount of dough for an innovative and high-quality product like the 360.
 If the previews are any indication, though, the vacuum’s price seems fair given its wealth of features and superior performance.

 Heavy, Inc. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to Amazon.
 Our product recommendations are guided solely by our editors.
 We have no relationship with manufacturers.